Bachelor party

 A bachelor party (in the United States), also known as a stag weekend, stag do or stag party (in the United Kingdom, Commonwealth countries, and Ireland), or a buck's night (in Australia and Canada), is a party held for or arranged by a man who is shortly to enter marriage.

 The party is usually planned by the groom's friends or family.

 The first references to Western stag nights in the Oxford English Dictionary date to the 19th century.
 Traditionally, stag nights involved a black tie banquet hosted by the father of the groom that included a toast in honour of the groom and bride.
 Since the 1980s, some bachelor parties in the United States have involved vacationing to a foreign destination, or have featured female company such as strippers or topless waitresses.

-Historically, especially in the United States, a stag night or event could also refer to a club party or business convention, primarily for men, where striptease dancers often performed or posed sitting in a giant champagne or martini glass.
+Historically, especially in the United States, a stag night or event could also refer to a club or lodge party or a larger business convention, primarily for men, where striptease dancers often performed or posed sitting in a giant champagne or martini glass.